ferddecoded/mobile-rewards/README.md

 and make something happen when you click.
 Make the changes to suit the purpose of each component and explain your choices.

+`explanation:` For the OfferItem component, i decided to include coins in the component as a visual indicator that the offer is related to what they spend.
+The more they spend on an offer, the more points they will attain.
+As well, for the click of the offer to favorite, i think exposing a Modal to properly ask if the user wants to favorite the offer is the best outcome, as it gives the user the knowledge of what they're doing and it asks for their permission to do so.

 #### For your final task, I would like you to add functionality to the Rewards tab

 1. Right now the RewardItem is a bit boring.
 We would like to add a progress bar